auth0/docs/articles/users/guides/bulk-user-imports.md

 Before you launch the import users job, you must:

 * [Configure a database connection](/connections/database) to which the users will be imported and enable it for at least one application.

-To see database file schema and examples, visit [Bulk Import Database Schema and Example](/users/references/bulk-import-database-schema-examples).

 ## Request bulk import